aminesayagh/1-Billion-Row/readme.md

 ## Configuration

-we use the following environment variables to configure the software:
+we use the following environment variables to configure the algorithm:

 - `INPUT_FILE_PATH`: The path to the input data csv file to parse.
 - `OUTPUT_FILE_PATH`: The path to the output data csv file to write the parsed data.
 - `METRICS_FILE_PATH`: The path to the metrics data csv file to write the metrics data.
 - `MAX_WORKERS`: The maximum number of workers to use for parsing the data.
 - `CHUNK_SIZE`: The size of the chunk to read from the input file.
+- `LOG_LEVEL`: The log level to use for the logger.
+- `VERSION`: The version of the algorithm.
+- `NUMBER_OF_ROWS`: The number of rows in the input data file.

 ## How to Run the Project